How to Become an Arborist and Grow Your Career

 - Hawaii arborists need to register with the Contractors License Board.

-- Louisiana arborists must hold an arborist license or utility arborist license through the Louisiana Horticulture Commission.
+- Louisiana arborists must hold an arborist or utility arborist license through the Louisiana Horticulture Commission.

 - Maine arborists need an arborist license to provide independent arboricultural services.
 Apprentice training permits are also available for supervised tree work.